Centigrade/ngtx/docs/add-ngtx.md

 # [🏠][home] &nbsp; → &nbsp; [Documentation][overview] &nbsp; → &nbsp; **Adding ngtx to Your Tests**

+This article outlines the steps that are necessary to actually add ngtx to and use it in your test-suites.

-> Already knowing the base concepts of ngtx?
-No? [👉 Let's start here, first!][getstarted]
+> Not knowing the base concepts of ngtx? [👉 Let's start here!][getstarted]

-## Adding ngtx to your `describe`-block
+## Adding ngtx to your Test-Suites

 You can add ngtx to your tests in four small steps.
-Initially, those steps may seem very complicated and even un-intuitive.
+Initially, those steps may seem a bit complicated or even unintuitive.
 But after doing this several times, it gets very easy to remember and do.
-We promise! 🙂
+We promise! 😉

 #### Step 1: Wrapping the Test-suite with a Call to ngtx

-You are probably familiar with a standard test-suite like this:
+You are probably familiar with a standard Angular test-setup like this:

 ```ts
 describe('TextboxComponent', () => {